 The Marine Corps Sunset Parade has been a summer tradition since 1956.
 (Friday evening parades at the Marine Corps Barracks have been going on even longer).
-Its backdrop is a photo cast in 100 tons of bronze, based on the famous and controversial photo Raising the Flag on Iwo Jima by AP photographer Joe Rosenthal of the flag raising on Mount Suribachi, and sculpted by Felix DeWeldon.
+Its backdrop is a photo cast in 100 tons of bronze, based on the famous and controversial photo Raising the Flag on Iwo Jima by AP photographer Joe Rosenthal of the flag-raising on Mount Suribachi, and sculpted by Felix DeWeldon.
 Six men–5 Marines and 1 Navy corpsman–each standing 32 feet high, are raising the flag that flies on a 78-foot bronze flagpole.
 At the Memorial’s base are etched the tribute Fleet Admiral Chester W. Nimitz paid to the Marines at Iwo Jima: “Uncommon valor was a common virtue.”

 The Iwo Jima Memorial was dedicated on November 10, 1954–the Marine Corps’ 179th birthday–with President Dwight Eisenhower and Vice President Richard Nixon in attendance.
 Three of the men depicted in the statue were also there; seated beside them in the front row were the mothers of the three other men who had died in the battle.
-7,000 people turned out for the ceremony.1
+Seven thousand people turned out for the ceremony.1

-Marine Corps Drum and Bugle Corps
+US Marine Drum and Bugle Corps

-More traditional than the high school and college drumline marching bands that have come into vogue in recent decades, and resplendent in bright red dress uniforms, the Marine Corps Drum and Bugle Corps leads off with a medley of various military standards and crowd-pleasing, family-friendly popular songs.
+More traditional than the high school and college drumline marching bands that have come into vogue in recent decades, and resplendent in bright red dress uniforms, the US Marine Drum and Bugle Corps leads off with a medley of various military standards and crowd-pleasing, family-friendly popular songs.
 The Corps has been historically known as the “Commandant’s Own” to distinguish it from the separate “President’s Own.”

 Silent Drill Platoon